 BY: T. Franklin Murphy | November 2018

 We can't expect a life of ease.
-The world we live in is unpredictable.
-Our happiness and success depends on our resilience to the challenges of living.
+The world is unpredictable.
+Our happiness and success depends on resilience to the challenges of living.

 We live in the chaotic fog of complexity.
 Billions of people, countless living creatures, and universal laws work together to form each moment.
 Our universe supports life, even provides necessary ingredients for flourishing; but the individual who wants to capitalize on opportunities must adapt to a challenging and fierce environment, facing obstacles with resilience, incorporating wisdom, and a willingness to draw support and guidance from others.

 "We live in the chaotic fog of complexity."

 Life throws much unpleasantness at us.
 We lose those we care about, we are let down by those we trust, we suffer the ravages of disease and are victimized by carelessness and evilness.
 Some circumstances are chronic and consistent, like racism, while other are severe but isolated, such as debilitating accident (Gordon, 1995).
 Each life trial demands unplanned attention, drawing upon our limited resources, and courageous willingness to face the unexpected, stand back up, and make use of troublesome circumstances to enhance our lives.